Ozzy Osbourne: Early life

+Musical career

 Black Sabbath

-In late 1967, Geezer Butler formed his first band, Rare Breed, and soon recruited Osbourne to serve as vocalist.
-The band played two shows, then broke up.
-Osbourne and Butler reunited in Polka Tulk Blues, along with guitarist Tony Iommi and drummer Bill Ward, whose band Mythology had recently broken up.
-They renamed themselves Earth, but after being accidentally booked for a show instead of a different band with the same name, they decided to change their name again.
-They finally settled on the name Black Sabbath in August 1969, based on the film of the same title.
-The band had noticed how people enjoyed being frightened; inspired, the band decided to play a heavy blues style of music laced with gloomy sounds and lyrics.
+In late 1967, Geezer Butler formed his first band, Rare Breed, and recruited Osbourne to be the singer.
+The band played two shows and broke up.
+Osbourne and Butler reunited in another band, Polka Tulk Blues, which included guitarist Tony Iommi and drummer Bill Ward, whose band Mythology had recently broken up.
+They renamed the band Earth, but after being accidentally booked for a show instead of a different band with the same name, they decided to change the band's name again, settling on the name Black Sabbath in August 1969.
+The band's name was inspired by the film of the same title.
+Black Sabbath noticed how people enjoyed being frightened during their appearances, which inspired their decision to play a heavy blues style of music laced with gloomy sounds and lyrics.
 While recording their first album, Butler read an occult book and woke up seeing a dark figure at the end of his bed.
-Butler told Osbourne about it and together they wrote the lyrics to "Black Sabbath", their first song in a darker vein.
+Butler told Osbourne about it, and together they wrote the lyrics to "Black Sabbath", their first song in a darker vein.

-Despite only a modest investment from their US record label Warner Bros.
-Records, Black Sabbath met with swift and enduring success.
-Built around Tony Iommi's guitar riffs, Geezer Butler's lyrics, Bill Ward's dark tempo drumbeats, and topped by Osbourne's eerie vocals, early records such as their debut album Black Sabbath and Paranoid sold huge numbers, as well as getting considerable airplay.
-Osbourne recalls a band lament, "in those days, the band wasn't very popular with the women".
+The band's US record label, Warner Bros.
+Records, invested only modestly in it, but Black Sabbath achieved swift and enduring success.
+Built around Tony Iommi's guitar riffs, Geezer Butler's lyrics, Bill Ward's dark tempo drumbeats, and topped by Osbourne's eerie vocals, their debut album, Black Sabbath, and second, Paranoid, were commercially successful and also gained considerable radio airplay.
+Osbourne recalled, however, that, "in those days, the band wasn't very popular with the women".
 At about this time, Osbourne first met his future wife, Sharon Arden.
 After the unexpected success of their first album, Black Sabbath were considering her father, Don Arden, as their new manager, and Sharon was at that time working as Don's receptionist.
-Osbourne admits he was attracted to her immediately but assumed that "she probably thought I was a lunatic".
-Osbourne said years later that the best thing about eventually choosing Don Arden as manager was that he got to see Sharon regularly, though their relationship was strictly professional at that point.
+Osbourne admitted he was attracted to her immediately but assumed that "she probably thought I was a lunatic".
+Osbourne later recalled that the best thing about eventually choosing Don Arden as manager was that he got to see Sharon regularly, though their relationship was strictly professional at that point.